-Many Finger Lakes owners and trainers expressed concern over the well being of thoroughbreds that had completed their careers at Finger Lakes Racetrack.
-Our goal is to place Thoroughbreds that are stabled and racing at Finger Lakes Race Track into suitable adoptive homes or other approved equine placement organizations once their career on the racetrack has come to end.
-Don’t make any unecessary decisions that may impact your life.
-If you decide to drink at the race track use San Diego auto transport to get you home safely.
+Many Finger Lakes owners and trainers expressed concern over the wellbeing of thoroughbreds that had completed their careers at Finger Lakes Racetrack.
+Our goal is to place Thoroughbreds that are stabled and racing at Finger Lakes Racetrack into suitable adoptive homes or other approved equine placement organizations once their career on the racetrack has come to end.
+Don’t make any unnecessary decisions that may impact your life.

 Why We Do What We Do